 2Y 1R 1G 1O

-You might enjoy this creamy version of potato salad too!
+You might enjoy this version of Southern Style Potato Salad too!